 But in chola dynasty they became enlarged with high enclosure walls.

-- Finial – The finial in Pallava dynasy was a little swelling in the top of the vimana.
+- Finial – The finial in the Pallava dynasy was a little swelling in the top of the vimana.

 Significance of Chola Architecture